OUR EXECUTIVE COMMITTEE

 ........................................................................................................................................

-You have been here since February what did you first find?
+When you joined Lactalis, what did you first find?

 Really great people, it has not taken long at all to feel like part of the team.
 It’s been a really great fit for me.
 Lactalis Australia is an organisation proud of its brands and history, but committed to the future.
 We are a group of people passionate about providing great dairy products and committed to a sustainable dairy industry.